thxsxth/POMDP_RLSepsis/README.md

 # Reinforcement Learning based Learning of Dynamic Sepsis Treatment Strategies, in a Partially Observed MDP setting

+This repository conatins code for a Continous Action Reinforcement Learning based Dynamic Treatment learning, respecting partial observability of patient data for Sepsis Treatment

 ## Still work in progress

 ### Data